petercunha/BoilerChat/setup/README.md

 - Run `npm start`.
 If it doesn't work, make sure that:
   - `nodemon` is installed globally (run `npm i -g nodemon` if it isn't)
-  - You're running it as `sudo` if you get a permission error.
+  - Run it as `sudo` if you get a permission error.
 Sometimes listening on port 80 is restricted to root permissions only.

 Now you can navigate to `http://localhost:80` in your browser, and BoilerChat should be running!